 Residential vs. Commercial – Which is it?

-The issue many lenders face when financing residential care facilities is that they are technically both residential and commercial in nature – they are usually single family homes in neighborhoods, but they require licensing for the facility and the operators and thus are not eligible for conventional residential financing.
+The issue many lenders face when evaluating a care home mortgage request is that residential care facilities are technically both residential and commercial in nature – they are usually single family homes in neighborhoods, but they require licensing for the facility and the operators and thus are not eligible for conventional residential financing.
 This unusual hybrid of a commercial business in a single family home (and in a single family neighborhood) typically creates confusion on the part of local bankers as to what type of financing they can offer.

 SBA 504 vs 7a

-The 2 primary types of SBA loans that can be used the finance commercial real estate are the SBA 504 and the SBA 7a.
+The 2 primary types of care home mortgages are the SBA 504 and the SBA 7a.

 In the case of assisted living/senior care, the SBA 504 can only be used to purchase real estate and FF&E, meaning you cannot use it to purchase a business.
 As mentioned above, the 7a can be used for the business and/or the building and as a result the 7a is the more versatile program.
 The 504 is worth looking at if you are paying cash for the business, the seller is financing the business or if you need to refinance a residenital care home you already own.